uclamii/model_tuner/README.md

 ## Overview

-The ModelTuner class is a versatile and powerful tool designed to facilitate the training, evaluation, and tuning of machine learning models.
+The model_tuner class is a versatile and powerful tool designed to facilitate the training, evaluation, and tuning of machine learning models.
 It supports various functionalities such as handling imbalanced data, applying different scaling and imputation techniques, calibrating models, and conducting cross-validation.
 This class is particularly useful for model selection and hyperparameter tuning, ensuring optimal performance across different metrics.

 ## Dependencies
 - `pandas`